DANNJUGUNA/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Remove the s from the Toys model used in the create action in the controller to have Toy.create

 - Update the number of likes for a toy

   - How I debugged:
+   render json: toy

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   added the :destroy route on the routes.rb in the array of the routes used in the application